cumuli782/cc-AFM/docs/basic_workflow.md

 In order to calculate cc-AFM images the electronic density (and if applicable the partial electronic density) of the system is needed.
 This density has to be in the xsf format and on a surface-cell grid:
 The first two grid vectors have to be parallel to the xy plane (surface), the third one has to be parallel to the z axis (perpendicular to the surface).
 For this workflow it will be assumed that the charge density file has the name CHG.xsf.
 Also some familiarity with the ppafm program package is assumed.
+Note: The ppafm programs are parallelized with OpenMp, the program extract_isosurface_height_map_parallel.py is parallelized using the multiprocess package.
+Therefore, they are best run on machines with several cores.

 # Step 1: AFM calculation